rjmeats/DailyRainfall/Notes/Daily_Rainfall_Sheet_Evolution.md

 H Sowerby Wallis retired in 1903, leaving Hugh Robert Mill to run the British Rainfall Organization alone.

-The K/4,000/11/02 edition is the last to refer to Sowerby Wallis:
+K/4,000/11/02 is the last to refer to Sowerby Wallis:

 <a href="page_images/K_4000_11_02.Wallis_or_Mill.jpg">
 	<img src="page_images/K_4000_11_02.Wallis_or_Mill.jpg" style="width:400px">